RishavMishraRM/Restaurant_Rating_Prediction/README.md

 ## MLOps and CI/CD

-Implementing MLOps ensures a seamless and automated machine learning lifecycle.
-Continuous Integration and Continuous Deployment (CI/CD) pipelines automate testing, model training, and deployment processes.
+A smooth and automated machine learning lifecycle is ensured by using MLOps.
+Pipelines for continuous integration and deployment (CI/CD) automate model training, deployment, and testing.

 **DAGs Hub:**
 Here I have used DAGs Hub to orchestrate and automate workflows.
 View and manage your Directed Acyclic Graphs (DAGs) with DAGs Hub.